wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 $ keygen --ecc256 -g ./pri-ecc256.der
 ```

-It generates a pair of private and public key with -g option.
+This generates a pair of private and public keys with -g option.
 The private key is stored
 in the specified file.
 The public key is stored in a key store as a C source code
 in "src/keystore.c" soo that it can be compiled and linked with wolfBoot.
 If you have an existing key pair, you can use -i option to import the pablic